Albums of the Year- 2019

 After a decade of making increasingly stirring, striking and special sounds, Her Name Is Calla called it quits.
 But they did not go quietly.
 Their final record is a dense, epic, adventurous effort mixing post-rock thunder with the finest indie ingredients and hints of neo-classical, dark ambience, and electronica too.
 It’s akin to the best work of The Antlers, Arcade Fire, and Animal Collective, but feels like an album alone, a remote island of a record.
 What a fine and fearsome hurrah it is.

-Kudos too, to Ancestors and Drug Church for albums I fell in love with this year that actually came out last year.
+Kudos too, to Kids See Ghosts and Spanish Love Songs for albums I fell in love with this year that actually came out last year.

 Here’s to 2020!